mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 I am using SpiralLinux Debian 12.6 Cinnamon, which formats FS to BTRFS and has snapper rollback in the GRUB menu !

-Do an:# apt update && upgrade to make sure you have current repos!

 Also tested on LMDE Mint.